Institute for National Security & Counterterrorism (INSCT)

 Here are some of the possibilities

 The unabated threat of international terrorism has spurred dramatic growth in both the public and private sectors with respect to national security and counterterrorism.
 This sign of our times has also opened the door to many new challenging legal career opportunities.
-Continue your education with Syracuse University College of Law and the Institute for National Security and Counterterrorism and you just might find a job where you really have the opportunity to change the world.
+Continue your education with Syracuse Law and the Institute for National Security and Counterterrorism and you just might find a job where you really have the opportunity to change the world.

 National security law as a specialty area often intersects with other general areas of law like torts, contracts, ethics, technology, and administration, among others.
 You may consider developing multiple areas of expertise to maximize your options post graduation.
 National security law, combined with areas such as technology, public administration or business, can help you determine what your post-graduation options will be in the job market.